|

 The player must be able to play with their back straight and

-feet flat on the ground, whether playing sitting or standing
+feet flat on the ground

 2. The guitar should be in the same position relative to the